Volume II No. 4

 The research involving Beta Glucan began in the 1940’s with a history of Beta Glucan scientific discoveries by Dr. Nicholas DiLuzio, Dr. Joyce Czop, Dr. William Browder, Dr. Kenneth W. Hunter Jr. and others bringing us to today’s research status.
 An outstanding non-commercial website for reviewing Beta Glucan research is www.betaglucan.org with research listed by condition and disease instead of by researcher.
 The website also gives quotes related to the research references so those interested so that individual research studies do not have to be obtained unless more in depth study is desired.
 Most research studies have PubMed references to see the complete research.

-Independent research and/or analysis from 1996-2020 at the University of Nevada School of Medicine and other laboratories under the direction of Kenneth W. Hunter, ScD confirmed prior research completed at Baylor College of Medicine in the laboratory of Professor Phil Wyde, Ph.D. as to the oral effectiveness of particulate-insoluble Beta Glucan in activating immunity.
+Independent research and/or analysis from 1996-2022 at the University of Nevada School of Medicine and other high tech laboratories under the direction of Kenneth W. Hunter, ScD confirmed prior research completed at Baylor College of Medicine in the laboratory of Professor Phil Wyde, Ph.D. as to the oral effectiveness of particulate-insoluble Beta Glucan in activating immunity.
 Macrophages in studies significantly increased their immune response (phagocyte) activity in mice fed with Beta-1,3/1,6-glucan.
 The Beta-1,3/1,6-glucan used in the University of Nevada School of Medicine immune research was MG Glucan provided by Nutritional Scientific Corporation (NSC).

 Q: What is the proper dosage of Beta Glucan?